-Councillor Tony Newman, Chair of the Local Strategic Partnership Leader of Croydon Council
+Councillor Tony Newman Chair of the Local Strategic Partnership

-INTRODUCTION
+1. INTRODUCTION

 Croydon will transform into a modern European city over the next decade.
 Our key priority is to ensure local people benefit from this transformation.
-We will achieve this by working together, developing the talents and aspirations of our residents and communities, making Croydon an exciting place to visit, live and spend time in, and by continuing to build a reputation as a place where communities are empowered, and a place that is renowned for its fairness, diversity and mutual respect.
+We will achieve this by working together, developing the talents and aspirations of our residents and communities, making Croydon an exciting place to visit, live and spend time in, and by continuing to build a reputation as a place where communities are empowered, and a place that is renowned for its fairness, diversity and tolerance.